GPUOpen-Tools/radeon_gpu_analyzer/documentation/source/help_manual.rst

 	* Log file location: The folder in which RGA would generate log files.
 Upon startup RGA will clean up the log files that are older than 3 days.

+	* Project file location: The folder in which RGA would generate project files.

 	* Always use auto-generated project names: If checked, RGA will always use the auto-generated project name, without prompting for a rename when creating a new project.

 	* Default API on startup: RGA will always enter the selected API Mode upon startup.